EdmundGoodman/edmundgoodman.github.io/content/posts/github_ssh_authentication.md

 ### How do I use SSH keys?

-The process for creating and using SSH keys is enumerated in the [GitHub documentation](https://docs.github.com/en/authentication/connecting-to-github-with-ssh), and summarised below:
+The process for creating and using SSH keys is described in the [GitHub documentation](https://docs.github.com/en/authentication/connecting-to-github-with-ssh), and enumerated below:

 1. Check if any SSH keys already exist with